Articles

 ABSTRACT

 Patients and Methods.
-We undertook a prospective experimental randomized clinical trial, in the gynecology and obstetrics department of the university hospital Hédi Chaker, Sfax, Tunisia, between 1 July 2021, and 31 December 2021.
-We included in our study primiparous women with spontaneous labour beginning and with prolonged latent phase.
+We included 340 primiparous women with spontaneous labour beginning and with prolonged latent phase.
 Only single evolutive pregnancies with cephalic presentation were included.
-Patients were randomized into two groups.
 For Active Management Group (AMG), the intervention was an amniotomy followed by an oxytocin infusion.
 For the expectant management group (EMG), amniotomy and oxytocin infusion were not performed unless indicated.
-The primary outcome was the rate of caesarean sections.

 Conclusions.
-The active attitude compared to the expectant attitude has shown several disadvantages: it gives a higher caesarean section rate, more maternal complications, less safety for the newborn, and a longer hospital stay with less satisfied parturient.
-At the end of this study, and in the wake of the results found in the literature, expectant management to manage the prolonged latent phase seems to be an effective alternative and we suggest its widespread use.
+The active attitude has shown several disadvantages: it gives a higher caesarean section rate, more maternal complications, less safety for the newborn, and a longer hospital stay with less satisfied parturient.
+Expectant management to manage the prolonged latent phase seems to be an effective alternative.

 Remember that the download is free only for personal use.
 If you want to utilize articles for large distribution, please contact us at editorialoffice@gynaecology-obstetrics-journal.com